trevarj/trevarj.github.io/posts/Why_I_Quit_My_Job.md

 You must be thinking I'm insane for quitting a nice, easy job in the endtimes of LLMs and professional programming as we know it.
-The fact is, I've been planning this exit for a few years and I'll describe below why.
+The fact is, I've been planning this exit for a few years and I'll list below why.
 This is a continuation of [this post](/posts/ten_years.html) that I made when I became a decade old programmer.

-I'm already feeling too lazy to be elaborate in this post, but I will just jot down the main reasons in bulleted form:
+I'm already feeling too lazy to be elaborate here, but I will just jot down the main reasons in bulleted form:

 - Ethics of cryptocurrencies (minus Bitcoin)
 - Working on/with "fake tech"<sup>✝</sup> (term coined by me) and lack of human